Sign PDF documents

 Digital signature types

-A digital signature is a technique used to verify the authenticity and integrity of an electronic document or message.
-It is created by applying a cryptographic algorithm to the document or message, using a private key.
-The resulting digital signature can then be verified using the corresponding public key, which is made available to anyone who wants to verify the signature.
-Digital signatures are used to ensure that a document or message has not been tampered with or altered in any way, and that it was sent by the person who claims to have sent it.
+A digital signature is a technique that verifies the authenticity and integrity of an electronic document or message.
+To create one, you apply a cryptographic algorithm to the document or message using a private key.
+Anyone with the corresponding public key can then verify the resulting digital signature.
+Digital signatures prove that no one has altered the document or message, and that it came from the person who claims to have sent it.

 The Pdftools SDK supports three types of digital signature: